 It’s no surprise that malnutrition and poor oral health go hand in hand.
 You’ve probably seen images of people on television, usually in 3rd world countries, looking emaciated and toothless.
 Many cities in the United States have large homeless populations and those folks often have missing teeth too.
 What is surprising is that malnutrition is becoming epidemic in this country, which is leading to a multitude of diseases and other problems.
 In fact, dental problems are among the first obvious indicators that someone is not getting the nutrients they need.

 You may be shocked that the most obese people are often the most malnourished.
 When you think of malnutrition you probably think of people who are starving, skinny, and disease-ridden.

-The SAD consists mainly of processed foods which contain a lot of high-fructose corn syrup, bad fats such as refined vegetable oils, and foods which are stripped of their nutrients through the refining process.
+The SAD consists mainly of processed foods that contain a lot of high-fructose corn syrup, bad fats such as refined vegetable oils, and foods that are stripped of their nutrients through the refining process.
 Additionally, many commercial farming practices are depleting the nutrients in our farmlands.